cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 ```

 {% note info 'Core Concept' %}
-We have many more examples and use cases of `cy.then()` in our {% url 'Core Concept Guide' variables-and-aliases %} that teaches you how to properly deal with asynchronous code, when to use variables, and what aliasing is.
+We have many more examples and use cases of {% url "`cy.then()`" then %} in our {% url 'Core Concept Guide' variables-and-aliases %} that teaches you how to properly deal with asynchronous code, when to use variables, and what aliasing is.
 {% endnote %}

-***Using Aliases to Refer to Previous Subjects***
+### Using Aliases to Refer to Previous Subjects

 Cypress has some added functionality for quickly referring back to past subjects called {% url 'Aliases' variables-and-aliases %}.
 It looks something like this: